cuthbertLab/music21/buildDoc/rst/moduleMidiBase.rst

 .. class:: MidiEvent(track)

     A model of a MIDI event, including note-on, note-off, program change, controller change, any many others.
 MidiEvent objects are paired (preceded) by DeltaTime objects in the list of events in a MidiTrack object.
 The `track` argument must be a :class:`~music21.midi.base.MidiTrack` object.
 The `type` attribute is a string representation of a Midi event from the channelVoiceMessages or metaEvents definitions.
 The `channel` attribute is an integer channel id, from 1 to 16.
-The `time` attribute is an integer duration of the event in clicks.
+The `time` attribute is an integer duration of the event in ticks.
 This value can be zero.
 This value is not essential, as ultimate time positioning is determined by DeltaTime objects.
 The `pitch` attribute is only defined for note-on and note-off messages.
 The attribute stores an integer representation (0-127).
 The `velocity` attribute is only defined for note-on and note-off messages.
 The attribute stores an integer representation (0-127).
 The `data` attribute is used for storing other messages, such as SEQUENCE_TRACK_NAME string values.

     >>> mt = MidiTrack(1)
     >>> me1 = MidiEvent(mt)